This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 *** Mid week offer ***

-If you don’t have a party of 12 people but would still like to enjoy the magical experience of Portland House, we are offering a mid-week special offer for up to 7 guests.
+If you don’t have a party of 12 people but would still like to enjoy the magical experience of Portland House, we are offering a mid-week special offer for up to 7 guests at Little Portland House.
 This offer will not apply during main holiday periods, is only applicable to bookings between Monday and Thursday nights and will be subject to certain limitations.

 Please call the Holidays Team on 0344 355 1287 for more information and pricing.